High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Existing Methods

 $\widehat{p}_{\mathrm{v,y,}}(\boldv,\boldy)$ denotes a Parzen window estimator of the joint density of $\boldv$ and $\boldy$, and $\widehat{p}_{\mathrm{v}}(\boldv)$ and $\widehat{p}_{\mathrm{y}}(\boldy)$ denotes Parzen window estimators of marginal densities of $\boldv$ and $\boldy$, respectively.

 The first term in mRMR measures the dependency between chosen feature $\boldv_k$ and output $\boldy$, while the second term is a penalty for selecting redundant features.
 Thus, mRMR finds non-redundant features with strong dependence on outputs.
+A very fast implementation of mRMR available, and thus, it can deal with high-dimensional feature selection problems.

 mRMR-based feature selection is performed by finding a sub-matrix $\boldV$ that maximizes Eq.\eqref{eq:mRMR}.
 However, since there are $2^d$ possible feature subsets, the brute force approach is computationally intractable.
-Hence, greedy search strategies such as forward selection/backward elimination are used in practice \cite{PAMI:Peng+etal:2005}.
+Hence, greedy search strategies such as forward selection/backward elimination are used in practice \citep{PAMI:Peng+etal:2005}.
 However, the greedy approaches tend to produce a locally optimal feature set.

-Another potential weakness of mRMR is that mutual information is approximated by Parzen window estimation---Parzen window based mutual information estimation is unreliable when the number of training samples is small \cite{BMCBio:Suzuki+etal:2009a}.
+Another potential weakness of mRMR is that mutual information is approximated by Parzen window estimation---Parzen window based mutual information estimation is unreliable when the number of training samples is small \citep{BMCBio:Suzuki+etal:2009a}.